awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/ex-video-extraction.md

 1. If you haven't already:

    1. Create or update an IAM user with `AmazonRekognitionFullAccess` and `AmazonS3ReadOnlyAccess` permissions\.
-For more information, see [Step 2: Create an IAM Administrator User and Group](su-account-user.md)\.
+For more information, see [Step 2: Create an IAM administrator user and group](su-account-user.md)\.

    1. Install and configure the AWS CLI and the AWS SDKs\.
-For more information, see [Step 2: Set Up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.
+For more information, see [Step 3: Set Up the AWS CLI and AWS SDKs](su-awscli-sdk.md)\.

 1. Use the following example code\.
 Change the value of `videoFile` to the name of a video file\.
 Change the value of `projectVersionArn` to the Amazon Resource Name \(ARN\) of your Amazon Rekognition Custom Labels model\.